aaazyq/An-image-repository-for-e-commerce-products/README.md

 2. given a new image, classify it to the corresponding category, and find similar products in the same category.

 ## data
-The data is from [this Kaggle challenge](https://www.kaggle.com/c/uw-cs480-fall20).
+The image data is from [this Kaggle challenge](https://www.kaggle.com/c/uw-cs480-fall20).
 This Kaggle project is to classify e-commerce products into 27 categories.
 The data includes categorical features, a noisy text description and a noisy image for each product.

 I have implemented the Kaggle project [here](https://github.com/aaazyq/kaggle-Ecommerce_classification) to achive a prediction accuracy over 98%.
 In this project I used the classifying model I have built before.

 The **image repository** is the training images (21075 pieces).
-For each image, it has some features, such as category, gender, season, color etc.
+For each image, it has some features, such as category, gender, season, color etc. Admittedly the images are a bit noisy and in too small sizes, it is enough to be used for this project.

 ## Implementation